deejaypapi/rx3-toolkit/README.md

 The folder keeps the name an earlier, separate stems application used, so that if you had it, its runtime is found instead of downloaded all over again. `RX3_STEM_STUDIO_HOME` moves it somewhere else.

-**Advanced optionsвЂ¦** is where you uninstall it, pick a different graphics accelerator, or browse the model list.
-Changing accelerator means installing again вЂ” a processor-only build cannot be accelerated afterwards.
+**Advanced options…** is where you uninstall it, pick a different graphics accelerator, or browse the model list.
+Changing accelerator means installing again — a processor-only build cannot be accelerated afterwards.

 If you already have `audio-separator` and `ffmpeg` on your machine, they get used as they are and nothing is installed. `RX3_SEPARATOR` and `RX3_FFMPEG` point at specific ones.